ampproject/storybook-addon-amp/DEVELOPING.md

 npm run storybook
 ```

-For a manual testing workflow, you should run `dev` and `storybook` at the same time.
+For a manual testing workflow, you should run `watch` and `storybook` at the same time.

 ## Testing local version elsewhere